 Her poetry has been nominated for a Pushcart Prize, received an Honorable Mention from the New Millennium Writing Competition, and received Special Merit from the New Women’s Voices Poetry Chapbook Contest.
 She has done poetry readings all over the country.

 Janine teaches writing and literature at the State University College of Environmental Science and Forestry (SUNY-ESF) in Syracuse, New York.
 Her academic work has been published in journals such as Hybrid Pedagogy and Writing on the Edge.
 Her reflections about teaching in a living/learning community appeared in the book Building and Sustaining Learning Communities by Hurd and Stein.
+Her scholarly work and book reviews have appeared in places such as the anthology Ecocritical Aesthetics from Indiana University Press and the journal Interdisciplinary Studies in Literature and the Environment (ISLE).

 Janine has taught creative writing workshops for young children, for teenagers, and for adults.
 She's read her creative work at art museums, nature centers, coffee houses, academic conferences, bookstores, and bars.
 She's judged creative writing competitions for local events such as the NAACP Afro-Academic, Cultural, Technological, and Scientific Olympics in the Syracuse area high schools and for international competitions, such as the ASLE Environmental Creative Writing Book Award.